MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -CalendarRepairWorkCycle
-!!!
-Exchange Server 2010

-The CalendarRepairWorkCycle parameter specifies the time span in which all mailboxes on the specified server will be scanned by the Calendar Repair Assistant.
-Calendars that have inconsistencies will be flagged and repaired according to the interval specified by the CalendarRepairWorkCycleCheckpoint parameter.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-For example, if you specify 7 days for this parameter, use 07.00:00:00.
-The Calendar Repair Assistant will process all mailboxes on this server every 7 days.

-!!!
-Exchange Server 2013

 The CalendarRepairWorkCycle parameter specifies the time span in which all mailboxes on the Mailbox server will be scanned by the Calendar Repair Assistant.
 The default value is 1 day.

 Calendars that have inconsistencies will be flagged and repaired according to the interval specified by the CalendarRepairWorkCycleCheckpoint parameter.